Yehoshua Hankin: Land purchases

 During World War I, Hankin was exiled by the Turks to Anatolia.
 Returning to Palestine, he soon resumed his work where he had left off.
-In 1920, he concluded a deal with the Sursuk family of Beirut for purchase of 60,000 dunams (60 km²) of land in the Jezreel Valley.
+In 1920, he concluded a deal with the Sursock family of Beirut for purchase of 60,000 dunams (60 km²) of land in the Jezreel Valley.
 He negotiated for this land when he had in fact not a penny to finance the purchase.
 The chairman of the Jewish National Fund, Nehemiah De Lieme, refused to pay for the land, arguing that it was beyond the budget of the Fund, but he was overruled by the Zionist organization and in particular Chaim Weizmann.
 This tract became home to numerous new kibbutzim and other settlements, including Nahalal, Ginegar, Kfar Yehezkel, Geva, Ein Harod, Tel Yosef and Beit Alfa.

-Half of this land was unirrigated and considered of low value, but the remainder contained about 500 Arab tenant farmers.
-These latter, though reimbursed above and beyond the requirements of the law, continued to complain of dispossession.
+A number of villages in the Jezreel Valley were inhabited by tenants of land who were displaced following the sale.
+The JNF demanded the existing population be relocated and as a result, the Palestinian Arab tenant farmers were evicted, with some receiving compensation the buyers were not required to pay under the new British Mandate law.
+Although they were not legally owed any compensation, the evicted tenants (1,746 Arab farmer families comprising 8,730 persons in the largest group of purchases), were compensated with $17 per person (approx. $300 in 2024 dollars).

 Subsequently, Hankin was involved in large scale purchases of land in and around Acco.
 In 1927, Hankin proposed an ambitious 20 year land purchase plan to the Jewish Agency for Israel, a plan that was never carried out in full.
 In 1932, he became head of the Palestine Land Development Corporation.

 Hankin understood the necessity to plan for Arab as well as Jewish settlement, and apparently intended to do so.
 In July 1930, he wrote: